Parnazjanali/GiftPayAPI/docs/apiDocs/apiContracts/walletManager/contract.md

 ---

 ## Notes
-- The request **requires a valid JWT token** in the Authorization header.
 - The default number of transactions returned is **10**, but this can be adjusted using the `limit` query parameter.
 - If the wallet is **not found**, a `404 Not Found` error is returned.